 Tighten connections to comply with tightening torques specified in UL Standard 486A.

-Identification of Conductors and Cables: Color-code conductors and apply wire and cable marking tape to designate wires and cables so media are identified and coordinated with system wiring diagrams as specified in Section 260500.
+Identification of Conductors and Cables: Color-code conductors and apply wire and cable marking tape to designate wires and cables so media are identified and coordinated with system wiring diagrams as specified in Section 260500 - Common Work Results for Electrical.

 Install power supplies and other auxiliary components for detection devices at alarm control panel or at a data-gathering panel except as otherwise indicated.
 Do not install such items in vicinity of devices they serve.

-Install panel and keypad at locations indicated on Drawings and verified by Postal Inspection Service through USPS Project Manager.
+Install panel and keypad at locations indicated on Drawings and verified by US Postal Inspection Service through USPS Project Manager.

 Grounding: Ground system components and conductor and cable shields to eliminate shock hazard and to minimize ground loops, common mode returns, noise pickup, cross talk, and other impairments.